breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 [R9]      Dₓ(0) → 0
 ```

-Although we assign an ordering `R0`-`R9` for notational convenience,  an initial string when given to this system will always converge to the same result, no matter the order in which we perform the substitutions (proof required):
+Although we assign an ordering `R0`-`R9` for notational convenience, an initial string, once given to this system, will always converge to the same result, no matter the order in which we perform the substitutions (proof required):

 |Term Confluence|Ottawa-St. Lawrence Confluence|
 |:---:|:---:|